michaelxinrui10/michaelxinrui10/README.md

-# What's up World, Michael is here 👋
+# Whassss up World, Mikyyyyyy is here 👋

 ## ⚡ Professional Statement
 A natural Challenger of Boundaries and a strategic Troubleshooter.
 I possess an intrinsic drive to understand how complex systems are built and a relentless curiosity to discover how they can be legally dismantled.
 Highly motivated by the intricate nature of cybersecurity challenges and thrive on the creative, out-of-the-box thinking required for success.